lucatume/wp-browser/README.md

 ```

 Any other `codecept` option remains intact and available.

-#### generate:phpunitBootstrap
-This command will generate the files required to run functional tests defined in test case classes extending the `WP_UnitTestCase` class.
-The method will read the `codeception.yml` file to point PHPUnit `phpunit.xml` file to the tests folder and set up a `phpunit-bootstrap.php` file in the tests folder.
-The command has the following arguments

-`suites` - a comma separated list of suites the tests should run, def. `functional`
-`suffix` - the suffix of test classes PHPUnit should run, def. `Test`
-`vendor` - the path, relative to the project root folder, to the vendor folder, def. `vendor`

-Each call to the command will re-generate the `phpunit.xml` and `tests/phpunit-bootstrap.php` files, changes made to the `phpunit` element attributes in the `phpunit.xml` file will be preserved across regenerations.

 ### Management commands
 The package comes with some commands meant to make the management and sharing of a shared repository easier.